Novatux/minetest/doc/lua_api.md

     * `wear`: Amount of wear the item starts with (default: 0)

 Translations
 ============

 Texts can be translated client-side with the help of `minetest.translate` and translation files.

+Consider using the tool [update_translations](https://github.com/minetest-tools/update_translations) to generate and update translation files automatically from the Lua source.

 Translating a string
 --------------------